Ronald L. Berry, Dean

 The College offers B.A. degree options in four additional fields.
 These programs include Criminal Justice, Political Science, Psychology, and Social Work.
 The Social Work program is accredited by the Council on Social Work Education.

-The College offers four graduate programs, including the M.B.A, M.S. in Psychology, M.P.A. in Public Administration, and M.A. in Criminal Justice.
+The College offers five graduate programs, including the M.B.A, M.S. in Psychology, M.P.A. in Public Administration, M.A. in Criminal Justice, and Gerontology.

 Beginning freshmen and transfer students who meet general admission requirements of the University are admitted to the College.
 Students transferring from other divisions of the University and from other accredited colleges and universities must also have an overall academic record which indicates promise of success in a business program and a cumulative grade-point average of at least a 2.0 (4.0 system) on all hours to be credited toward the degree.